torontojs/vms/CONTRIBUTING.md

 ### Typescript is set to strict mode

-The objective is to reduce potential errors and force to write defensive code that handles edge cases and weirdness from javascript.
+The objective is to reduce potential errors and force to write defensive code that handles edge cases and weirdness from JavaScript.

 ### Rely on inference when possible